-Customize an Illinois commercial lease agreement (above) and read further about required disclosures in Illinois, optional addendums by business type, and what Illinois landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Illinois commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Illinois landlord tenant laws apply to commercial lease agreements.

 Click here to view/download the direct PDF file.

 What is a Commercial Lease Agreement?

 A commercial lease agreement is a legally binding contract between a landlord who owns a commercial property and a tenant who wishes to rent the commercial property with the intention to operate a business.
 The commercial property being rented generally falls into a retail, office or industrial space category.

 One of the best aspects of a commercial lease agreement is the fact that they can be much more robust than standard leases.
 Commercial lease agreements are specially designed to be between a landlord and a business owner, and these provide a sturdy framework that can be used to ensure that the business owner has a stable place in which to do business.
 These are considered stronger than conventional leases because, unlike regular leases that have a term that spans one or two years, a commercial lease can easily have a term that covers a decade.

 These also allow for the landlord to establish rules for the business so that both parties can be satisfied with the agreement, and the document itself presents an ironclad structure that is backed by the law.
 In Illinois and in other states, there are typically three commercial lease types that are most common:

 - Gross Leases: In most cases, tenants tend to prefer this kind of lease because the tenant is only responsible for the rental value of the property.
 With this kind of lease, the landlord pays the property insurance, taxes, maintenance costs, and at least some of the utilities.